ykmiura/ykmiura/README.md

 # Yuki Miura, Ph.D.

-I'm Yuki, a neuroscientist and stem cell researcher exploring the fascinating world of human neurobiology.
+I'm Yuki, a neuroscience and stem cell researcher exploring the fascinating world of human neurobiology.

 ## 🧪 Research Interests
 - **Human Neurobiology**: Unraveling the complex processes that govern human brain development and functionality.